A Mackey embedding for reduced C*-algebras of real reductive groups

 \subsection{Intertwining operators in the compact model}

-We shall use in the paper the main features of theory of intertwining operators between parabolically induced representations, as developed by Knapp and Stein \cite{KnappSteinI,KnappSteinII}.
+We shall require some parts of the theory of intertwining operators between parabolically induced representations, as developed by Knapp and Stein \cite{KnappSteinI,KnappSteinII}.
 But we shall also need a more specialized theorem about intertwining operators that is difficult to locate in the literature in the precise form that we require.
 The purpose of this section is to formulate and prove that result.

 Let $P=L_PN_P$ be a standard parabolic subgroup of $G$, and let $\pi$ be an admissible unitary representation of $L_P=M_PA_P$ on a Hilbert space $H_\pi$.
-For $\nu\in \mathfrak{a}^*$, denote by
+For $\nu\in \mathfrak{a}^*_P$, denote by

 the unitary representation that is defined by the formula

 (this is not standard notation, but it is convenient for our purposes).

 Note that the carrying Hilbert space of the representation $e^{i\nu}\cdot \pi$ is $H_\pi$, and indeed the underlying $(K{\cap}L_P)$-representation is $H_\pi$, too.
 It follows that under the restriction isomorphism